rayburgemeestre/msxsaver/README.md

 You may need the following dependencies (packages may differ on your system)

+    xscreensaver
     libsdl2-dev
     libsdl2-image-dev
     libsdl2-ttf-dev

-Something for X11 might be needed.
+(Something for X11 might be needed, but probably xscreensaver already pulled everything in.)

 ## Configuring XScreenSaver